MicrosoftDocs/minecraft-creator/creator/Reference/Content/BiomeReference/Examples/BiomeOverview.md

               block_reference "<any array element>"
           }
-          block_reference "sea_material" // Material used to replace air blocks below sea level. block_reference "foundation_material" // Material used to repalce solid blocks that are not surface blocks. block_reference "beach_material" : opt // Material used to decorate surface near sea level.
+          block_reference "sea_material" // Material used to replace air blocks below sea level. block_reference "foundation_material" // Material used to replace solid blocks that are not surface blocks. block_reference "beach_material" : opt // Material used to decorate surface near sea level.
       }
       object "minecraft:mountain_parameters"[0,3] : opt // Noise parameters used to drive mountain terrain generation in Overworld